JohannesLks/Thesis/documentation/thoughts.md

 > *Date: 20.3.2025*
 -  Can i make the BSI Dataset public?
 Could it be transfered to a cloud provider?
 > *Date: 19.3.2025*
--  How can i evaluate the performance of my modell, if i do not have labeled test data?
+-  How can i evaluate the performance of my model, if i do not have labeled test data?
 That restriction might influence the whole approach.
 > *Date: 19.3.2025*
 -  A typical journal paper ranges from 5 to 15 pages, while a regular bachelor's thesis is around 40 pages.
 Would a highly focused and concentrated 15-page paper, demonstrating significant research quality and depth, be sufficient as a bachelor's thesis?
 ---